 “Weapon” means anything readily capable of lethal use or capable of inflicting serious bodily injury.
 Concerning “possess,” we all have an intuitive idea of what that means.
 The legal definition, however, is quite precise.
 It is also quite complicated.
 We discuss possession in great detail elsewhere on this site.

-All weapons offenses defined in the New Jersey Code of Criminal Justice are felonies.
+With one exception, all weapons offenses defined in the New Jersey Code of Criminal Justice are felonies.
+(That exception relates to pepper spray.)
 Criminal Lawyers in New Jersey have successfully defended persons charged with weapons offenses numerous times.
-Their combined experience exceeds sixty-five years.
+Their combined experience exceeds forty years.
 They are available to review your charges in a no-cost no-obligation conference.